Here are a couple of pretty dark movies, with brief Jeep appearances.

 There are some traffic jam scenes when the volcano does indeed start to erupt, and everybody tries to get out of town.
 This '74 Jeep Wagoneer is probably a good choice of ride in the circumstances.

-Thanks to the Internet Movie Cars Database for these frame enlargements, a big improvement over the old ones I had.
+Thanks to the Internet Movie Cars Database for some of these frame enlargements.

 The Lords of Discipline is a story about reluctant racial integration in a private military academy in the southern U.S., which many people feel does not do justice to the Pat Conroy novel on which it is based.
 But one reviewer at the IMDB does say, "I was impressed with how well this movie captured the flavor of time and place.
 As a viewer I easily felt that it was Charleston, SC in the mid 1960s."